 The Big Conversation with the President will become the foundation for preparing the Belarus President’s annual address to the nation and the parliament.
-Belarus President Alexander Lukashenko made the statement as he met with representatives of the general public and expert community, Belarusian and foreign mass media on 1 March.
+Belarus President Aleksandr Lukashenko made the statement as he met with representatives of the general public and expert community, Belarusian and foreign mass media on 1 March.

 The head of state noted that today’s conversation, which involves everyone – citizens, authorities, representatives of Belarusian and international media communities, and experts of all kinds – is hugely important.
 “Everything to be said in this hall today will become the foundation for preparing an event of national importance – the President’s annual address to the nation and the parliament.
 We will have to come up with an objective evaluation of the most discussed topics, which particularly strongly worry people and the society.
-Which means they need explaining and an open discussion,” Alexander Lukashenko pointed out.
+Which means they need explaining and an open discussion,” Aleksandr Lukashenko pointed out.
 “This is why the meeting is being broadcast live to enable an honest and sincere conversation in order to reduce the number of consequent complaints about something being allegedly cut out or cut short.
 We are also going to replenish the lack of truthful information about some matters.”

-At the same time Alexander Lukashenko noted that “if our society, experts, reporters, simply forward-minded and honored people need such a conversation, I am always ready for it.”
+At the same time Aleksandr Lukashenko noted that “if our society, experts, reporters, simply forward-minded and honored people need such a conversation, I am always ready for it.”
 “Certainly, without going to the extreme because otherwise I’d become some kind of lecturer.
 Although I should say it is sometimes useful so that our people would know and understand the policy the government pursues,” the head of state noted.

 “You all know that Belarus’ foreign policy is multi-vector and is aimed at ensuring security and maintaining peace in the world.
 We are against any form of aggression, both military and information.
 But new points of tensions are emerging along the Belarusian border.
 The treaties that have ensured the balance of military power on the planet are collapsing.
 We are in the midst of a new arms race.
-When we respond to modern challenges, or make a step towards strengthening our own military capabilities, we immediately see high emotions running both in international political circles and in the internet,” Alexander Lukashenko said.
+When we respond to modern challenges, or make a step towards strengthening our own military capabilities, we immediately see high emotions running both in international political circles and in the internet,” Aleksandr Lukashenko said.